kalarsu/letscodejavascript/README.md

         console.log("gooble task");
     });

-    >jake gooble      this will run task gooble
+    command type >jake gooble      this will run task gooble

 10. Add desc(“Default Task”) before default task, This will be documentation for that task.